When you want to showcase your Sensory Percussion skills by performing live, here are some things to keep in mind:

 Depending on the venue, you will likely be working with a live sound engineer or engineers.
 Sensory Percussion is a new sonic environment that the engineers probably haven’t worked with before, so it is important that you help them do their jobs by giving them as much information about your setup as possible.

 You can give the engineers a single stereo output if you want, or you can give them a stereo output for each of your instrument channels in Sensory Percussion - see: routing.
-Whether you give them a master stereo output or stereo outs for each channel is up to you, but also limited by the number of outputs on your interface.
+Whether you give them a main stereo output or stereo outs for each channel is up to you, but also limited by the number of outputs on your interface.